deanishe/alfred-booksearch/README.md

 Configuration
 -------------

 You **must** set an API key for the workflow to work.
 Use `grconf` > `API Key Not Set` to enter your Goodreads.com API key.
 It will be saved in your Keychain.
+You can get an API key [here](https://www.goodreads.com/api/keys).

 There is one default in the workflow's [configuration sheet][confsheet] (the `[x]` button in Alfred Preferences):